 In December, following negotiations in Sweden, the UN announces a ceasefire in Hodeida.

-But it is marred by clashes between rebels and pro-government soldiers.
+But it is marred by clashes between rebels and pro-government soldiers around the city.

 The anti-Huthi camp is divided between southern separatists and northern unionists loyal to Hadi’s government.

 The separatists occupy the presidential palace in Aden in January 2018, before Saudi and Emirati forces intervene.